Haven’t we always been told – “Old is gold”?

 3. Complete Software Re-engineering

-It is the most extreme migration approach.
+This is the most extreme migration approach.

 Check your business strategy and growth outlook.
 To re-engineer the application, identify the features that are still critical for your business and separate those that are no longer required.
 Prioritize and modify the necessary features if the need arises.

-For this approach, take your legacy system as a base, and get an up-to-date application developed with matching capabilities but better performance, UI and UX, modern technologies, and scalable architecture.
+For this approach, take your legacy system as a base and get an up-to-date application developed with matching capabilities but better performance, UI and UX, modern technologies, and scalable architecture.

 Depending on the final requirements, your new application may 100% match the earlier version in terms of functionality or may lack some features that are no longer needed.